umccr/agha-data-validation-pipeline/README.md

 ###### Deploying Manually [Not Necessary]

-You could skip this part if you do not want to deploy this manyually.
+You could skip this part if you do not want to deploy this manually.

 The application stack could be compiled and deployed manually, with the pre-requisite _AGHADynamoDBStack_ stack must be deployed once before deploying manually.

-To deploy Manually, please make sure lambda layers are correctly build and in the correct location.
+To deploy Manually, please make sure lambda layers are correctly built and in the correct location.
 The following command is to build the layers.
-(Please make sure docker are available.)
+(Please make sure docker is available.)

 ```
 for dir in $(find ./lambdas/layers/ -maxdepth 1 -mindepth 1 -type d);do /bin/bash ./build_lambda_layers.sh ${dir}; done